Traffic tickets: How to fight a speeding ticket in Minnesota

 4. Excuse defenses

 Police squad cars with their light bar on may drive faster than reasonable and prudent, but have the excuse of necessity.
-How about the person driving a heart attack victim, or woman in labor, to the emergency room?
+But how about the person driving a heart attack victim, or woman in labor, to the emergency room?

 5. Evidence issues

 Can the government show an evidentiary foundation for its speed evidence – pacer, RADAR, LIDAR, etc?
-Did the government properly comply with discovery statutes, after a request?
+And did the government properly comply with discovery statutes, after a request?

 Did you see the news report about the State Trooper in a Helicopter with a stop watch?